paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ![](https://github.com/paulejarvis/Playbook/blob/master/Demo/Queries%20and%20Unit%20Tests/Screenshots/All_regulated_processes.PNG)

-* How much time is being spent on SOX compliance?
-Who's time is it?
-This might inform a decision to hire a consultant to streamline the processes
+* **Scenario** The CFO wants to know how much time is being spent on SOX compliance across the company so that he / she can decide whther to hire a consultant to help streamline these processes
+* **Query** Return all processes labeled as SOX

 ```Cypher
 MATCH (People)-[:RESPONSIBLE]->(Process)